pengsihua2023/Deep-Learning-Lecture-Notes-English/Advanced: Federated Learning.md

 ## Advanced: Federated Learning
-## Federated Learning
 Federated Learning is a distributed machine learning approach that enables multiple devices or clients (e.g., smartphones, computers, or servers) to collaboratively train a shared machine learning model without sharing raw data.
 It distributes the model training process to individual clients, with only model updates (e.g., gradients or parameters) aggregated on a central server, thereby protecting data privacy.

 ### Core Concepts
 - **Local Training**: Each client trains the model on its local dataset, generating model updates (e.g., weights or gradients).